Why Does Honey Crystallize? (And Why You Need To Fix It)

 “Each variety of honey crystallizes differently.
 Some of them never crystallize, some crystallize very slow, some very quickly, some have fine crystals and some have bigger crystal grains.”

-It’s all to do with chemical composition and how this changes over time.
+It’s all to do with chemical composition and how this has been altered, or changes over time.

-The key factors that can impact the crystallization process of honey:
+The key factors that can impact the crystallization process of raw honey:

 • Its botanical origin.
 Some honeys never crystallize, some crystallize quickly.